vipulgupta2048/opengisproj_mirror/README.md

+# Disclaimer
+This is public mirror to the private project "Opengisproj" created on GitHub under the user @thisisayush forked by @vipulgupta2048 with the intention of collaboration and development on the project "Opengisproj".
+The mirror is created only for referencial purposes and is strictly not meant for redistributing commecially and neither to be procured for personal or commercial use.
+Aiming to only represent the work done by the collaborators.
+The development and latest commits for Opengisproj are [here](https://github.com/thisisayush/opengisproj).
+(Private)

+The work done by the collaborators is to be considered only as v1.
+This mirror will not be updated further.
+Licensed under GNU General Public License (GPL) v3 or later.
+Check [COPYING](https://github.com/vipulgupta2048/opengisproj_mirror/blob/master/COPYING) and [LICENSE](https://github.com/vipulgupta2048/opengisproj_mirror/blob/master/LICENSE) for the same.
+For any queries: mailto:vipulgupta2048@gmail.com

-﻿# Yamuna River GIS Project [Private]
+# Yamuna River GIS Project [Private]
-GIS Open Source Project.
+GIS Open Source Project
 This project uses Postgresql.
-Install postgresql server and pgadmin4 for easy management of database during development phase
+Install postgresql server and pgadmin4 for easy management of database during development phase Edit - First prize awarded in the competition "Making a Web App using GIS and FOSS" Thanks for contributing everybody !!

-# Demonstration
-For a brief overview of all the features included in the website, please refer to the Demo folder in the repository.

 # How to Install